AidanRocke/Monte-Carlo-Hypothesis/README.md

 2. Terence Tao.
 Structure and randomness in the prime numbers: A small selection of results in number theory.
 Slides.
 2007.

-3. Marcus Hutter.
-Algorithmic information theory.
-Scholarpedia.
-2007.
+3. A. N. Kolmogorov Three approaches to the quantitative definition of information.
+Problems of Information and Transmission, 1(1):1--7, 1965

+4. G. J. Chaitin On the length of programs for computing finite binary sequences: Statistical considerations.
+Journal of the ACM, 16(1):145--159, 1969.

+5. R. J. Solomonoff A formal theory of inductive inference: Parts 1 and 2.
+Information and Control, 7:1--22 and 224--254, 1964.

-4. Schnorr, C. P. (1971).
+6. Schnorr, C. P. (1971).
 "A unified approach to the definition of a random sequence".
 Mathematical Systems Theory.

-5. Peter D. Grünwald.
+7. Peter D. Grünwald.
 The Minimum Description Length Principle .
 MIT Press.
 2007.

-6. David Deutsch.
+8. David Deutsch.
 Quantum theory, the Church–Turing principle and the universal quantum computer.
 1985.

-7. Don Zagier.
+9. Don Zagier.
 Newman’s short proof of the Prime Number Theorem.
 The American Mathematical Monthly, Vol. 104, No. 8 (Oct., 1997), pp. 705-708

-8. John A. Wheeler, 1990, "Information, physics, quantum: The search for links" in W. Zurek (ed.)
+10. John A. Wheeler, 1990, "Information, physics, quantum: The search for links" in W. Zurek (ed.)
 Complexity, Entropy, and the Physics of Information.
 Redwood City, CA: Addison-Wesley.

-9. Guillermo Valle Pérez, Chico Camargo, Ard Louis.
+11. Guillermo Valle Pérez, Chico Camargo, Ard Louis.
 Deep Learning generalizes because the parameter-function map is biased towards simple functions.
 2019.

-10. Aidan Rocke (https://cstheory.stackexchange.com/users/47594/aidan-rocke), Understanding the Physical Church-Turing thesis and its implications, URL (version: 2021-02-22): https://cstheory.stackexchange.com/q/48450
+12. Aidan Rocke (https://cstheory.stackexchange.com/users/47594/aidan-rocke), Understanding the Physical Church-Turing thesis and its implications, URL (version: 2021-02-22): https://cstheory.stackexchange.com/q/48450

-11. Igor V. Volovich.
+13. Igor V. Volovich.
 Number Theory as the Ultimate Physical Theory.
 Pleiades Publishing.
 2010.